 - Adding clarity to the consideration phase where scaling products from e- commerce sites and digital catalogs to one’s own environment in just a few clicks reveals appropriateness with never-before levels of accuracy.

 - Adding convenience to the conversion as ‘virtual trial sessions’ empower buyers with the insight they need for a quality decision.

 Brands, just like fans, are getting addicted to 3D and AR

-Shopify delights across channels
+Spotify delights across channels

-Shopify’s ‘Wrapped - year in music’ campaign leveraged user history data to let both fans and music creators relive and share their listening journey over the last year, with strategically located outdoor messaging fanning the flame.
+Spotify’s ‘Wrapped - year in music’ campaign leveraged user history data to let both fans and music creators relive and share their listening journey over the last year, with strategically located outdoor messaging fanning the flame.
 The brand communication strategy was to engage fans on the channels they used, and a seamless blend of online and offline achieved that target spectacularly.
 App downloads spiked by twenty one percent, with the campaign mentioned 1.2 million times on twitter.

 P&G heals fan pain